 Gentle cleansers only

 Some people have reported that the Peloton delivery guys say to use baby wipes.
 I guess if that’s gentle enough for a baby’s butt, it should be gentle enough for a Peloton.
-However, I use the Wipex all natural wipes that I got on Amazon.
+However, I use the Wipex all natural wipes.

 Special cleaning for touchscreen